What Is B2B Customer Service? Here’s Why It Matters for Your Business

 • Have a single source of truth for their customer data including their level and SLAs.

-• Allow seamless collaboration between support, engineering and product teams to incorporate customer feedback effectively into software development.
+• Allow seamless collaboration between support, engineering and product teams to implement customer feedback effectively into software development.

 Aditya Birla Capital